search icon

 What happens during bankruptcy?

-Small businesses have options when filing bankruptcy.
+Small businesses have options when filing for bankruptcy.
 Business owners can use bankruptcy to liquidate or stay in business and reorganize.
-The chapter you file under will determine your responsibilities before you can receive a discharge.
+The chapter a business files under will determine its responsibilities before it can receive a discharge.

-If you need to close your small business, you may benefit from liquidation through chapter 7 bankruptcy.
-In chapter 7, a bankruptcy trustee collects the company’s assets, sells them, and distributes the value to creditors.
-When you file chapter 7 as a corporation, partnership, or limited liability company, the business is considered an entity separate from its owners.
+If a business owner needs to close their small business, they may benefit from liquidation through Chapter 7 bankruptcy.
+In Chapter 7, a bankruptcy trustee collects the company’s assets, sells them, and distributes the proceeds to creditors.
+When a business files under Chapter 7 as a corporation, partnership, or limited liability company, the business is considered an entity separate from its owners.
 The owner’s assets are protected from the business debts and cannot be used in bankruptcy.
-If you are a sole proprietor, you do not have limited liability.
-Your consumer and business assets will be considered.
+Sole proprietors do not have limited liability protection; those business owners will have both their consumer and business assets considered.

-One of the advantages of bankruptcy is that you can remain in business and take time to repay your debts.
+One of the advantages of bankruptcy is that a company can remain in business and take time to repay its debts.
 The Bankruptcy Code calls this a “reorganization.”
-You will submit a plan to repay a portion of your debts over a period of time.
-A bankruptcy attorney can advise you on the specific requirements for your plan.
+The business submits a plan to repay a portion of its debts over a specified period.
+A bankruptcy attorney can advise business owners on the specific requirements for their plans.

-When you start a business, you might need to take on different kinds of debt.
+A new business owner might have to take on all kinds of debt to get started.
 For example, a restaurant might need to buy equipment on credit.
 Often, the seller will require the business owner to secure the loan’s value using the equipment as collateral.
 The holder of a loan requiring collateral is a “secured” creditor.
 Other loans are “unsecured” creditors because they do not have collateral, like some bank loans and most taxes.
-Between secured and unsecured creditors, the secured creditor has priority to the business assets.
+Between secured and unsecured creditors, the secured creditor has priority over the business assets.
 The business owners are considered “equity security holders” and are paid last.

 Bankruptcy Considerations

-Bankruptcy stays on your credit report.
+Bankruptcy stays on a person’s credit report.
 For an LLC or corporation, a bankruptcy could stay on its credit report for up to 10 years, limiting its access to capital.
 However, business bankruptcy can affect the owner’s personal credit only if the business is a sole proprietorship or the owners signed a personal guarantee for the business debt.
-In that case, the business creditors might access your personal assets, and any outstanding balance might harm your credit.
+In that case, the business creditors might access the owner’s personal assets, and any outstanding balance might harm their credit.

 What are alternatives to bankruptcy?

-After learning the definition of bankruptcy, you might conclude that bankruptcy isn’t for you.
-You have other options.
+After learning the definition of bankruptcy, a business owner might decide that bankruptcy isn’t the right path.
+There are other options, though.
 Examples of bankruptcy alternatives include:

 • Negotiating a debt settlement directly with creditors;